Skip to main content

 Which company has more employees?

-Graphcore has approximately 500-1000 employees, while Groq has approximately 300.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Graphcore has about 500-1000 employees; Groq has about 300.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Graphcore and Groq competitors?